AstroPathJHU/AstroPathPipeline/astropath/hpfs/mergeloop/README.md

    - it is also recommended that backup copies of the main queue are manually maintained
 - ```<tmp_inform_data>```: this is subfolder under the ```<Dpath>\<Dname>```, it contains processing subfolders for each antibody in addition to the ```<Project_Development>``` folder
 - ```<Project_Development>```: this is a sub folder of ```<tmp_inform_data>```.
 Algorithms to be processed by the inForm processing code should be placed here.
 The code will not find algorithms placed elsewhere or in subfolders.
+- *samples_summary.xlsx*: this spreadsheet records and maintains useful information for processing of each slide
+- Inform data sample level file formatting:
+- **aaaaaaaaaaaaaaaaaaaaaa**

 *Note*: Additional directory information can be found *here*